How to use your camera’s autofocus modes properly

 3D-tracking (Nikon only)

-Once you’ve focused on your subject using a selected focus point, the focus point automatically changes to track the moving subject across the autofocus points, whether you move the camera to follow your subject or not.
+- The focus point automatically changes to track the moving subject across all autofocus points, whether you move the camera to follow your subject or not

 If you really want to nail your autofocus, these points are key.